vatpac-technology/sops/docs/terminal/sydney.md

 All aircraft should be assigned no lower than `A060` until clear of the active runways' departure tracks.
 This normally occurs once established on downwind (but changes based on runway config).

 !!! example
-    For an aircraft inbound from the north on the BOREE STAR to runway 34R, assign no lower than `A080` until any adjacent aircraft are maintaing `A060`, then `A070` until the aircraft are laterally clear.
+    For an aircraft inbound from the north on the BOREE STAR to runway 34R, assign no lower than `A080` until any adjacent aircraft are maintaining `A060`, then `A070` until the aircraft are laterally clear.
 The arrival should then be assigned `A060` until south of the field.

 Be mindful of departures from YSBK which may also impact aircraft on downwind for RWY 16R at YSSY.
 Do not assign lower than `A040` until the aircraft is north/east of the BK CTR and clear of any departing traffic (who are assigned `A030` by default).